FyraLabs/ashura/crates/rand-tpm2/README.md

-# tpm2-rand
+# rand-tpm2

 This crate provides a simple `rand` generator that uses a TPM2 device to generate random numbers.
-It implements the `rand_core::RngCore` trait, allowing it to be used seamlessly with the `rand` ecosystem.
+It implements the `rand_core::TryRngCore` and `TryCryptoRng` trait, allowing it to be used seamlessly with the `rand` ecosystem.

 ## Features